-Fissured tongue is a normal variant of tongue appearance and is not considered a pathological entity.
+Fissured tongue is usually a normal variant of tongue appearance and is not considered a pathological entity.
 It generally presents in healthy people; however, it is also seen in association with conditions such as Down's syndrome and geographic tongue.
 If the sole manifestation is that of fissured tongue, then no investigations or treatment are usually necessary.

 Hairy tongue occurs when the physiological balance between keratin production and shedding through normal oral function is chronically disrupted with consequent elongation of the keratinised component of the filiform papillae that cover the tongue dorsum.
 Poor oral intake during illness or oral discomfort secondary to oral ulcerative conditions are examples of situations where physiological keratin shedding secondary to mechanical debridement may be reduced.
 Smoking, coffee or tea, or poor oral hygiene are examples of predisposing factors.